apigee-labs/rapier/README.md

 entities of the relationship.
 This is specified in the `collection_resource` property.
 When `collection_resource` is present, the entity property is assumed to be a URL that will point to a resource of this type.
 Clients can perform a GET on this resource to obtain information on the entities of the relationship.
-The `Collection` resource is defined in a `non_entity_resources` section of the Rapier spec because it is not an entity in the data model - it is a 'technical' resource needed only to represent a collection of entities.
+The `Collection` resource is defined in a `non_entity_resources` section of the Rapier spec because it is not an entity in the data model - it is a 'technical' resource needed to represent a collection of entities.
 In JSON, the `To_do_list` at `/to-dos` will actually look like this:
 ```json
     {"items": "http://example.org/xxxxx"}